nattyhawkins/scraper/README.md

 # Poolsuite Track History
 This is a solo project I have been working on since completing the GA SEI course.
 It aims to allow the user to stream music, select a channel and skip songs programmatically, whilst keeping a record of the users track history.

-⚒️ Work in progress ⚒️

 ## Technologies (So far)
 - Python
 - Selenium
 - Unittest
+- Sendgrid email API

 ## Code Installation
-- Clone of download the repo
+- Clone or download the repo
-- `pipenv` to install python packages
+- `pipenv install` to install dependencies
-- Run `source ./sendgrid.env`
+- `source ./sendgrid.env`
-- Can add / remove x from test names then run file to run tests.
-Full program not yet complete.
-- If something goes wrong and the headless browser does not terminate when the program end, Mac users run: `pkill -f "(chrome)?(--headless)"`
+- NOTE: In event of unterminated headless browser, Mac users run: `pkill -f "(chrome)?(--headless)"`

 ## Instructions
+Run `python program.py` to begin! \
-Interact with the music station via CLI controls:
+Interact with the music station via CLI controls: \
--2  Back
+-2 --> Back \
--1  Restart
+-1 --> Restart \
-0   Play/Pause
+0 --> Play/Pause \
-1   Next
+1 --> Next \
+\

-CX  Change to channel X, X in [0, 6]
+CX --> Change to channel X, X in [0, 6] \
-    Channel names will be displayed
+    Channel names will be displayed \
-    i.e. C3 --> Channel 3
+\
+To run unit tests: add / remove x from start of test names and run `python test_main.py`

 ## Focus
 - Getting to grips with Selenium by following the docs